ash-krish/Assignment1/README.md

 4. There is no minimum order quantity in this app.
 It doesnt matter if they can order for one, or order for a house party.
 5.Restaurants during holiday times/office lunch breaks can get crowded and long waiting lines are usual.
 Order online from the comfort of home or work!

 Target audience:
 Hungry?
 Busy...or lazy to cook?
 Vegetarian/vegan friendly?
 This app appeals to people of all ages because it is so convenient, painless to order, and quick.
 It mainly is useful for office goers who dont want to step out of office and wait in long queues to grab lunch.
-This app has dishes available from many of the restaurants within the CBD.
+This app has dishes available from many of the restaurants within the CBD

 How target audience will use it:
 The current version of the application is a prototype to be executed on the terminal.
 The long term goal is to publish it in the iOS or Android app store and can be accesed via browser too.
 Users need to sign up with their email ids when they use the app for the first time after which they can easily log in whenever ordering.
 They can create a profile with their favourite cuisines saved for future use.
 The 'Menu' icon gives them the choices of cuisines which they initially choose, after which they have the individual dishes to choose from a range of entrees, mains and desserts.
 The prices are mentioned alongside the dishes.
 If the user has any requests such as wanting extra napkins, reducing spice levels etc, there is an 'additional requests' column where they can write it down.
-If the user wants to customise their item like adding extra cheese or making it meatless there is an option of 'Customise item'.
-The 'cart' then shows the final order and price for payment.Finally, their delivery address is to be given.
-Once the payment is made, their order can be live tracked until collection.
+Finally, their delivery address is to be given.
+The 'cart' then shows the final order.
+Total price and delivery time is then mentioned to the user

 FEATURES:
 1. Mix and match cuisines: